JakeOrona/SideScrollerGame/README.md

 'spacebar' jumps.

-Collect white circle for triple jump powerup.
+Collect boots for triple jump powerup.
+Dodge the bullets!

 Hint: you can double jump!